vixitor/self-design-git/README.md

 # self-design-git
-follow the "write yourself a git" blog and write a git
+## not following the blog but write my own style git